-Remembering Morgan (w/ audio)
+Remembering Rev. Morgan Jones

 Memorial Day is tomorrow.
 We will remember those who sacrificed their lives in service to our country and to a cause greater than themselves, as well as to protect their brothers and sisters in arms.
 It is a day when we remember the fallen, those who died in wars and conflicts from the Revolutionary War some 250 years ago to our current war in Afghanistan – yes, that war still goes on.